-POST-BREXIT PLANNING

-Location of choice for many financial services companies as a post-Brexit EU base
+POST-BREXIT PLANNING Location of choice for many financial services companies as a post-Brexit EU base

-ACCESSIBLE
+REGULATORY PASSPORTING Fintech companies licensed by the Central Bank of Ireland benefit from regulatory passporting across the EU

+TECHNOLOGY Top 10 'Born on the Internet' and 9/10 top global software companies are in Ireland
-Five international airports and five regional airports

-"Partnering with the Irish Government is one of the best decisions our leadership team has made."

-Tom Villante, Co-Founder and CEO of YapStone Source: IDA Ireland Press announcement, November 2017

-Government support for the fintech industry

-The Irish government is treating the development of the Irish fintech industry as a high priority.
+ACCESSIBLE Five international airports and five regional airports 2 Partnering with the Irish Government is one of the best decisions our leadership team has made.
+Tom Villante, Co-Founder and CEO of YapStone Source: IDA Ireland Press announcement, November 2017 Government support for the fintech industry The Irish government is treating the development of the Irish fintech industry as a high priority.
 This was emphasized by the appointment in June 2017 of Michael D'Arcy as the country's first Minister of State at the Department of Finance with special responsibility for fintech.
 This followed the launch in 2015 of the Irish government's strategy for developing the country's International Financial Services Sector for the following five years (IFS2020).
 A key element of this strategy is the recognition and promotion of fintech as a rapidly expanding area of innovative financial services.
 IFS2020 identified three key actions to be implemented in relation to fintech:

-- enhancing international financial services and information and communications technology - 2. sourcing funding for fintech - 3. supporting fintech accelerators through partnerships with Enterprise Ireland

-Fintech is now also a priority sector for Enterprise Ireland - the government organization responsible for the development and growth of Irish companies in world markets.
+- 1. enhancing international financial services and information and communications technology - 2. sourcing funding for fintech - 3. supporting fintech accelerators through partnerships with Enterprise Ireland Fintech is now also a priority sector for Enterprise Ireland - the government organization responsible for the development and growth of Irish companies in world markets.
 Enterprise Ireland now has a dedicated fintech team in Dublin that manages more than 220 companies with internationally focused business strategies.
 It has been involved in multiple initiatives to support the development of the fintech sector in Ireland, including the coordination of a number of fintech trade missions in the US and beyond.
 It has also supported a number of investor networks focused on fintech start-ups.
 Equally, from an international perspective, fintech is a priority sector for IDA Ireland - the government arm responsible for attracting foreign direct investment to Ireland.
 Key investments have been secured by IDA Ireland in the last two years from US fintech leaders like Stripe, YapStone and Equifax.

-As well as the practical support and mentorship offered by government organizations like Enterprise Ireland and IDA Ireland, the Irish government through its various arms has made a number of funding options available to companies operating in the fintech space - see further under "Funding & Incentives" on page 8.

-Track record: A snapshot of the international fintech industry in Ireland moneycube
+As well as the practical support and mentorship offered by government organizations like Enterprise Ireland and IDA Ireland, the Irish government through its various arms has made a number of funding options available to companies operating in the fintech space - see further under "Funding and Incentives" on page 8.
+Track record: A snapshot of the international fintech industry in Ireland